WiiLink24/web/src/content/guide/FAQ.md

 "How do I install a WiiLink channel on my Wii or Wii U?"

-   > You’ll want to check out our instructions on wii.guide for simple, easy to follow instructions to get everything installed.
+   > You’ll want to check out our instructions [here](/guide/install) for simple, easy to follow instructions to get everything installed.
-    For video streaming channels from Striim Network, see their installation guide!

 "How do I update a WiiLink channel?"